MicrosoftDocs/msix-docs/msix-src/app-installer/how-to-create-appinstaller-file.md

 ```

 ### Step 6: Add Update setting
 The App Installer file can also specify update setting so that the related sets can be automatically updated when a newer App Installer file is published. **<UpdateSettings>** is an optional element.
 Within  **<UpdateSettings>** the OnLaunch option specifies that update checks should be made on app launch, and HoursBetweenUpdateChecks="12" specifies that an update check should be made every 12 hours.
 If HoursBetweenUpdateChecks is not specified, the default interval used to check for updates is 24 hours.
+Additional types of updates, like background updates can be found in the Update Settings schema (https://docs.microsoft.com/en-us/uwp/schemas/appinstallerschema/element-update-settings); Additional types of on-launch updates like updates with a prompt can be found in the OnLaunch schema (https://docs.microsoft.com/en-us/uwp/schemas/appinstallerschema/element-onlaunch)

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>
 <AppInstaller